Hippology Contest

 Members of the champion team in the Junior or Senior (who were not selected to participate on the state team) divisions will be eligible to compete on future teams in that division as long as they meet the age and educational eligibility requirements.
 Members of the state team selected from the Senior Division and participating at the National 4-H Roundup or Quarter Horse Congress will be ineligible to participate as individuals or members on any future county hippology teams.

-Each highest-ranking overall Junior and Senior individual will be designated Horseman-of-the-Year.
+The highest-ranking overall Senior individual will be designated Horseman-of-the-Year.
 The winning Senior individual will be ineligible to compete in future North Carolina 4-H Hippology contests.
+Junior individual awards will be separated by ages 8-10 and 11-13.

 Suggested References